software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 - Next, a summary paragraph that contextualizes the pattern within the language, linking to the "larger" patterns that form the environment for the present one.
 You can use relative links like this:
   `[Immutable Values](./immutable-values.md)`.
-- Then a horizontal line to mark the beginning of the pattern body.
-In markdown, this is represented by three dashes (`---`).
 - Next, a statement of the problem the pattern addresses, in one or two sentences.
 Use **bold type** so the problem statement is easy to find.
 - Next, a thorough description of the problem, usually in several paragraphs.
 Be as specific as